 Step 3: DO NOT turn off your natural gas unless you smell natural gas, hear the sound of natural gas escaping or see other signs of a leak and ONLY if it is safe to do so.

 Turn the valve 1/4 turn to shut off the gas.
-NEVER turn it back on once it has been turned off.
+NEVEN Commercial back on once it has been turned off.